 The Richard Jefferies Museum is housed in the farmhouse at Coate, where Richard Jefferies was born in 1848.
 Situated within the surroundings of Coate Water, the Museum features some of the memento's of Richard Jefferies (1848 -1887), one of England's most individual writers on nature and the countryside.

 The Museum includes first editions of many of Richard Jefferies writings, the manuscript of 'Wood Magic' and family photographs and memorabilia.
 Parts of the building have been restored to create the atmosphere of a mid to late 19th Century farmhouse with a cheese room.

 The Richard Jefferies Museum is open:

-The museum is not accessible for wheelchair users.
+Admission to the museum is free.
+Please note however, the museum is not accessible for wheelchair users.

 Richard Jefferies House and Museum